camunda/docker-camunda-bpm-platform/README.md

 ```
 docker pull camunda/camunda-bpm-platform:latest
-docker run -d --name camunda -p 8080:8080 -p 8081:8081 camunda/camunda-bpm-platform:latest
+docker run -d --name camunda -p 8000:8000 camunda/camunda-bpm-platform:latest
 ```

 ### Tasklist, Cockpit, Admin Web Apps

-The three Camunda webapps are accessible through the landing page: http://localhost:8080/camunda-welcome/index.html
+The three Camunda webapps are accessible through the landing page: http://localhost:8000/camunda/

 The default credentials for admin access to the webapps is:

 - Username: `demo`
 - Password: `demo`

+**Note**: The CamundaBPM server and the API server, as well as the live swagger documentation are all served on the same port 8000 via an nginx reverse-proxy.

 ### Rest-API

-The Camunda Rest-API is accessible through: http://localhost:8080/engine-rest
+The Camunda Rest-API is accessible through: http://localhost:8000/engine-rest

-In addition, the Rest-API documentation is available in interactive form at http://localhost:8081/docs where you can make live calls to the REST API to the running instance of Camunda BPM.
+In addition, the Rest-API documentation is available in interactive form at http://localhost:8000/docs where you can make live calls to the REST API to the running instance of Camunda BPM.

 See the [Rest-API](https://docs.camunda.org/manual/latest/reference/rest/)